ozro/ozro.github.io/_pages/about.md

 ---

 Hi there!
 I am a mechanical engineer who thrives at the intersection of mechanics, electronics and software.
-Currently working at PA consulting in San Francisco building all kinds of innovative systems.
+Currently working at PA consulting in San Francisco building all kinds of innovative things.

 In 2019, I graduated from Carnegie Mellon University with a Bachelor's degree in mechanical engineering and robotics.
+I'm lucky to have a job where I'm a mechanical engineer but still often get to flex my robotics skills.

 In my spare time I like to play the guitar, cook, and develop video games.

+This website is still under construction.
+Stay tuned for more projects, sketches, and posts about what I'm currently working on and learning about!